rrosa-aurea-1/java-angular-web-app/README.md

 ## NEWS

+* 05/03/2018 added spring boot jar child process mode running in electron app
-* 05/03/2018 added express external process in electron app to live angular app built
+* 05/03/2018 added express server external process in electron app to live angular app built
 * 02/03/2018 refer to resolved [Issue 1](https://github.com/amanganiello90/java-angular-web-app/issues/1) related the routing of single page app in spring boot tomcat server
 * 02/03/2018 a feature that integrates an embedded spring-boot rest web service that uses mongodb with the front-end application (**in development** on feature/integration-mongodb branch)
 * 02/03/2018 added example on how implement a rest web service with spring-boot that uses mongodb (feature/webservice-mongodb branch)